 With the seasonal change from winter to spring, we tend towards lighter cooking methods.
 These include boiling, steaming, and stir frying.

 Less oil and seasoning are used as this brings us into harmony with the rising energy of Spring.
 Vegetables are cut into smaller pieces for quicker cooking and in pressed salads.

 Gomasio and miso condiments can be used in small amounts while barley and wheat are the grains most appropriate at this time.

 If you’re living in the Northern Hemisphere, you can view our Autumn Newsletter here.

-It is a very good point for symptomatic relief from anaemia.
+It is a very good point for symptomatic relief from knee problems.

 Shiatsu Point Therapy